miladd3/vue-simple-password-meter/README.md

 }
 ```

+## Contributing

+If you want to contribute to this project simply fork it and clone it then run
+`npm i`
+in the root of the project, then run
+`npm run serve`
+to run development server.

-### Motivation
+## Motivation

-Since Every other components and libraries mostly were using [zxcvbn](https://github.com/dropbox/zxcvbn) was 799.5kb minified and 388.3 minified and Gzipped so i decided to make simpler approuch and use regex instead of dictionary for validating.
+Since Every other components and libraries mostly were using [zxcvbn](https://github.com/dropbox/zxcvbn) was 799.5kb minified and 388.3kb minified and Gzipped so i decided to make simpler approach and use regex instead of dictionary for validating.

 ### Licence and cast